-Indicator is based on the World Resources Institute's volumetric benefit accounting methodology and is verified by an external third party.
-Blue water refers to water used for irrigation, excluding rainfall.
+- For definitions, please see PMI's Zero Deforestation Manifesto and PMI's Sustainability KPI Protocol 2023.
+Indicator is based on the World Resources Institute's volumetric benefit accounting methodology and is verified by an external third party. - Blue water refers to water used for irrigation, excluding rainfall.
 Refers to amount of freshwater withdrawn from municipal sources.

+- Refers to amount of freshwater withdrawn from municipal sources.
 Water intensity is measured in cubic meters per million cigarettes produced equivalent.
 In 2021, we updated our methodology to account for the conversion factor of heated tobacco units to conventional cigarettes of 5:1 and have restated historical data accordingly.
 Aspiration pertains to priority manufacturing facilities identified based on site overall risk in relation to the watershed, water withdrawal, water consumption, product portfolio, and other strategic considerations.
 PMI sites that are in low- to medium water risk areas and below 2.5% of PMI manufacturing water footprint are excluded.
 We aspire to have virtually zero waste to landfill in manufacturing operations.
 This is achieved when the landfill diversion rate is equivalent to 99 percent or greater.
-Our calculation of zero waste to landfill to respect local regulations and initial does not include claimed and a sinearly waste, which do not relate to our production prod
+Our calculation of zero waste to landfill does not include canteen and sanitary waste, which do not relate to our production processes.
+It also excludes the mandated waste, generally tobacco, that we are obliged to landfill to respect local regulations. - local regulations.